Stonino82/TK-WD2020-PART3/README.md

 # NAME-TK-WD2020-PART3

-<p>For this assessment I have used Underscores, a base theme as a starting point for the development of websites whose back-end is developed in Wordpress.
+<p>For this assessment I have used Underscores, a base theme as a starting point for the back-end development of Wordepress websites.
 I have connected to this parent theme a child theme, in which I have developed the necessary files for the test: index (front-page.php), style.css, functions.php, single.php and content.php</p>
 <p>In the index there are 2 sections:</p>
 <ol>
     <li>The last 20 entries for all categories</li>